fversaci/cassandra-dali-plugin/examples/splitfile/README.md

 # Training using a split file

 In this example, we will use Imagenette2-320 to create a training and validation split from the data stored in a Cassandra database.
 In order to do this, we need to have Imagenette images already stored in at least one table of the database.
-To achieve this, we can follow the instructions from the section '...' to '...' of the Imagenette example.
+To achieve this, we can follow the instructions from the section [Starting Cassandra server](../imagenette/README.md#Starting-Cassandra-server) to [Insert Imagenet dataset in parallel (with Apache Spark)](..//imagenette/README.md#insert-imagenet-dataset-in-parallel-with-apache-spark) of the Imagenette example.
 Once the data is in the database, we can create a split file by running the ```create_split.py``` script.
 To view the different options available for the script, we can use the command:

 ```bash
 python3 create_split.py --help